Pravanop/Perovskite-Prediction/README.md

 # Perovskite-Prediction
-Predicting new perovskites with ensemble Machine Learning algorithms. <br>
+Predicting new perovskites with Graph Neural Networks. <br>
 ## ReadMe to be updated.
 Work in progress.